mirus77/build_xmlsoft/README.md

 Unpack zip files from src directory inside.
 Skip existings files in source folder.

-Install Perl (ActiveState) for build OpenSSL
+Install Perl (strawberry-perl) for build OpenSSL

-Install NASM for build OpenSSL 1.1.x
+Install NASM for build OpenSSL 3.2.x Win32

 Can be used original tars archive from orig websites, then adapt path to source in build scripts.